akshayjshah/blog/recipes/methi-murgh.md

    yogurt, and salt to taste.
 Marinade the chicken for 30m.
 2. Grind the chopped onion, garlic, and half the ginger and chiles.
 Saute the resulting masala until the raw smell is gone (3--4 minutes).
-3. Add both bowls of methi and cook for another 3--4 minutes.
+3. Add both bowls of methi and saute for another 3--4 minutes.
-4. Add the chicken and marinade, stir, and cook at a bare simmer until chicken is just shy of tender (6--8 minutes).
+4. Add the chicken and marinade, stir, and simmer until chicken is just shy of tender (6--8 minutes).
 5. Slit remaining green chiles and julienne remaining ginger.
 Add chiles, ginger, and cream, then cook until chicken is tender (2--3 minutes).
 6. Adjust seasoning, then garnish with chopped cilantro leaves.

 ## Notes

-* In English, methi is fenugreek.
-I've only seen methi in Indian recipes, so it always takes me a few minutes to remember the translation.
-* Methi is easy to grow in San Francisco.
-Fresh methi tastes very different from dried (kasoori) methi.
+* Fresh methi is much milder than dried (kasoori) methi.
+If there's no fresh methi available, these recipes is also good with spinach or other greens.
+* Kashmiri chile powder is mildly spicy, somewhat floral, and *bright* red.
+  Even in India, actual Kashmiri chiles are in short supply; the most common substitute is the Byadagi chile from Karnataka, which is also mild and deeply red.
+Chile is usually spelled "chilli" in India (where there's no *chili con carne* to confuse things).
+If unavailable, substitute deggi mirch (a mix of red bell peppers and chiles) or 3 parts spicy paprika and 1 part cayenne pepper.
+* Mace is the lacy covering around the nutmeg seed.
+It's also expensive, rarely used, and loses flavor rapidly once ground.
+A mix of nutmeg and allspice is a good substitute.
+* In my weeknight adaptation, I typically use boneless, skinless chicken breast.
+To bring back some of the flavor of simmered bone-in chicken, I add 1 tsp concentrated stock or demi-glace to the yogurt marinade.